A complete guide to Edexcel A-Level Chemistry

 Organic chemistry on Paper 2

-Topics 6 (Organic chemistry I), 7 (Modern analytical techniques I), 9 (Kinetics I), 14 (Redox II), 17 (Organic chemistry II) and 19 (Modern analytical techniques II) cover alkanes, alkenes, halogenoalkanes, alcohols, aromatic chemistry, carbonyls, carboxylic acids and derivatives, amines, amino acids, polymers, organic synthesis pathways, NMR spectroscopy (proton and carbon-13), mass spectrometry, infrared, and chromatography.
+Topics 6 (Organic chemistry I), 7 (Modern analytical techniques I), 9 (Kinetics I), 16 (Kinetics II), 17 (Organic chemistry II), 18 (Organic chemistry III) and 19 (Modern analytical techniques II) cover alkanes, alkenes, halogenoalkanes, alcohols, aromatic chemistry, carbonyls, carboxylic acids and derivatives, amines, amino acids, polymers, organic synthesis pathways, NMR spectroscopy (proton and carbon-13), mass spectrometry, infrared, and chromatography.

 Tip

 Exam tip for Paper 2 Learn each mechanism (nucleophilic substitution, electrophilic addition, electrophilic substitution, nucleophilic addition-elimination) as a complete picture: Conditions, intermediates, curly arrows, and the product.
-Examiners reward each element separately, so missing the curly arrows costs marks even when the product is right.
+Mark schemes typically award separate marks for conditions, intermediates, arrows and product – losing the arrows usually loses a mark.

 Paper 3 in detail

-Paper 3 (General and practical principles in chemistry) is the biggest paper in the qualification: 2h 30m, 120 marks, 40% of the A-Level.
+Paper 3 (General and practical principles in chemistry) is the biggest paper in the qualification: 2h 30m, 120 marks.
 It is synoptic, so any content from across the spec can come up, but it has a strong focus on practical techniques, planning experiments, evaluating data, and applying chemistry to unfamiliar contexts.

-A significant chunk of Paper 3 marks come from the 16 core practicals.
+Paper 3 leans heavily on practical-based questions tied to the core practicals.
 Expect detailed questions on apparatus, method choice, sources of error, percentage yield, percentage error, and how you would modify a procedure for a different goal.

 Tip